mapbox/Hecate/README.md

 ### Custom Authentication

 By default the Hecate API is most favourable to a crowd-sourced data server.
-Any users can access the data/vector tiles.
-Users can create & manage data in addition, and admins can manage user accounts.
+Any users can access the data/vector tiles, users can create & manage data, and admins can manage user accounts.

 This provides a middle ground for most users but all endpoints are entirely configurable